 Fernie is another 1.5-hour drive along 95N to 3E.
 It’s a bit off the main 95 A route, but worth the detour.
 Famed for its mild weather and steep and deep skiing, Fernie’s terrain includes five powder-filled bowls.
 The resort boasts the most ski runs in the Canadian Rockies as well as a seriously impressive vertical drop.
 The base village facilities and accommodations have received a face-lift in the last couple of years, ensuring that there are plenty of high-spec, slopeside lodging options to choose from.

-Where to ski: The Polar Peak lift—installed in 2011—propels skiers to a 7,800-foot summit and provides access to a bowl chalk-full of expansive steeps.
+Where to ski: The Polar Peak lift—installed in 2011—propels skiers to a 7,800-foot summit and provides access to a bowl chock-full of expansive steeps.

-Where to stay: Providing convenient ski in, ski out access to the Elk Quad chairlift, Lizard Creek Lodge offers a spectacular outdoor pool and spa, four-star dining, health spa, conference facilities and pre-arrival grocery shopping.
-Call or chat now to book your Fernie lodging.
+Where to stay: Providing convenient ski-in, ski-out access to the Elk Quad chairlift, Lizard Creek Lodge offers a spectacular outdoor pool and spa, four-star dining, health spa, conference facilities, and pre-arrival grocery shopping.

 Drive to Panorama for big vertical descents

 Head back on Route 3 to 95 N and drive for the better part of three hours until you reach Panorama.
 Here you’ll be greeted with an impressive 4,000-vertical-foot descent and some of Canada’s best below-tree-line skiing and longest fall-line cruisers.
 If you’ve been dying for a day in the bird, here’s your first chance.
 Panorama ski resort offers the convenience of having a world-class heli-ski operator, RK Heliski, based right out of its village.